 Get Enough Vitamins, Minerals and Fiber

-- Eat more fiber, vitamins A and C, calcium and iron to maintain good health and help reduce your risk of certain health problems such as osteoporosis and anemia.
+- Eat more fiber, potassium, vitamin D, calcium and iron to maintain good health and help reduce your risk of certain health problems such as osteoporosis and anemia.

 - Choose more fruits and vegetables to get more of these nutrients.

 - Remember to aim high for percentage DV of these nutrients.